 It’s also important to note that, due to the large size of the market, investors can place large amounts of money without affecting any exchange rate.
 This means that there can never be a single entity that controls the exchange rates.
 Not even the central bank can control the market prices for a long period of time.
 This is different from other forms of trading like stocks where it’s easy for an individual or corporation to corner the market.

 As much as Forex trading has its advantages, there are also some risks involved with this form of investment.

 The high leverage of the market (large amount of players and a lot of money is involved) can work against you and cause sharp moves that sweep out your entire account.
 Large gains or losses can happen very quickly.

-The prices are usually driven by supply and demand.
+Price risk –The prices are usually driven by supply and demand.
 This means that the changes in prices are often rapid and erratic.
 This exposes traders to a great level of risk.
-However, traders who utilize stop-loss orders effectively can manage this kind of risk.
+However, traders who utilise stop-loss orders effectively can manage this kind of risk.

 Interest rates risk – A country’s interest rates will affect its currency value.
 If the interest rates increase, the currency usually strengthens and on the other hand, a decrease in interest rates will cause the currency to weaken as investors take their money to put it elsewhere in order to get better returns.